rgknp/AIDayLabs/lab01.2_customvision01/0_README.md

 ==================================

-The goal of this tutorial is to explore a basic Windows application that uses the Computer Vision API to create a project, add tags to it, upload images, train the project, obtain the default prediction endpoint URL for the project, and use the endpoint to programmatically test an image.
+The goal of this tutorial is to explore a basic Windows application that uses the Custom Vision API to create a project, add tags to it, upload images, train the project, obtain the default prediction endpoint URL for the project, and use the endpoint to programmatically test an image.
 You can use this open source example as a template for building your own app for Windows using the